gonzedge/rambling-trie/README.md

 trie
 ```

-If you want to use a custom file format, you will need to provide a custom file reader that defines the `each_word` method that yields each word contained in the file.
-Look at the `Rambling::Trie::Readers::PlainText` class for an example, and at the [Configuration section][configuration] to see how to add a custom file reader.
+If you want to use a custom file format, you will need to provide a custom file reader that defines an `#each_word` method that yields each word contained in the file.
+Look at the [`PlainText` reader][plain-text-reader] class for an example, and at the [Configuration section][configuration] to see how to add your own custom file readers.

 ### Operations